kyma-incubator/compass/docs/kyma-environment-broker/03-02-runtime-components.md

 # Runtime components

-The diagram and steps describe the Kyma Environment Broker (KEB) workflow for calculating and processing runtime components:
+[Kyma Environment Broker](../../components/kyma-environment-broker) (KEB) serves the functionality of composing the list of components that are installed in a Runtime.
+The diagram and steps describe the KEB workflow in terms of calculating and processing Runtime components:

 ![runtime-components-architecture](assets/runtime-components.svg)

-1. During initialization, KEB reads two files that contain lists of components to be installed in a Runtime:
+1. During KEB initialization, the broker reads two files that contain lists of components to be installed in a Runtime:

    * `kyma-installer-cluster.yaml` file with the given Kyma version
    * `managed-offering-components.yaml` file with additional managed components that are added at the end of the base components list